Everton - Southampton: How to watch, stream live, team news, odds

 Team news

-Everton have Richarlison back in training, just a few days after he played a key role in Brazil winning the Gold medal at Tokyo 2020 and after he was at the Copa America earlier this summer.
-Andros Townsend and Demarai Gray could make their Premier League debuts for Everton after their summer arrivals, while Jordan Pickford is back after an extended break and will be key in goal.
-Andre Gomes and Jean-Philippe Gbamin are battling to be fit, while Moise Kean and Calvert-Lewin are also battling to get over knocks.
+Everton have Richarlison back in the starting lineup, just a few days after he played a key role in Brazil winning the Gold medal at Tokyo 2020 and after he was at the Copa America earlier this summer.
+Andros Townsend and Demarai Gray make their Premier League debuts for Everton after their summer arrivals, while Jordan Pickford is back after an extended break and will be key in goal.
+Andre Gomes and Jean-Philippe Gbamin are battling to be fit.
+Dominic Calvert-Lewin starts after getting over a knock.

-Southampton could have captain James Ward-Prowse fit to start as he has missed the last few weeks of preseason training, and games, due to a knee injury.
+Southampton have captain James Ward-Prowse fit to start as he has missed the last few weeks of preseason training, and games, due to a knee injury.
 With Aston Villa and Tottenham reportedly chasing JWP, Saints will hope he is fit to lead them this season as they do not want to sell their skipper and free kick specialist.
-Armstrong, Armando Broja, Perraud and Tino Livramento could all make their Southampton debuts.
+Adam Armstrong, Perraud and Tino Livramento all make their Southampton debuts.

 Odds and ends (full odds provided by our partner, PointsBet)